-To relax these assumptions, we also examine changes in the terms of trade - changes in the prices of exports relative to imports - as measured by the product of price changes and the previous period's traded quantities (Dixit and Norman, 1980, p.132).
-A country's terms of trade improve if its initial net import vector is cheaper at the new prices than at the old prices.15 This measure is attractive because it only relies on a revealed-preference argument.
-We use this outcome variable
+Specifically, we examine changes in the terms of trade - changes in the prices of exports relative to imports - as measured by the product of price changes and the previous period's traded quantities (Dixit and Norman, 1980, p.132).
+A country's terms of trade improve if its initial net import vector is cheaper at the new prices than at the old prices.
+This measure is attractive because it only requires a revealed-preference argument.
+Unfortunately, unlike the domestic share of expenditure modeled in equation (3), this measure limits any conclusions about the welfare consequences of trade to its sign: whether a country's terms of trade improved or deteriorated.
+We use this outcome variable in Section 4.4 and find the same welfare consequences of greater spatial correlation as we